CAJUN

 fine.
 Mix with celery, melted butter and lemon juice.

-Half fill 6 pie plates with rock salt Place 6 oysters on half shell in each plate;
+Half fill 6 pie plates with rock salt Place 6 oysters on half shell in each

 cover each oyster with 1teaspoon vegetable mixture.